 Observed that this home does not have gutters.
+Normally, gutters are not a standard feature on a new house -- this is something that most homeowners have to have installed after they move in.
 For your reference, gutters carry rain water from the roof and drain it away from the home and the foundation which prevents water damage to the soffits or foundation, discoloring of the siding materials and soil erosion.
 Recommend having a gutter system installed when you have the opportunity.

 Please refer to attached document entitled 'ASHI Standards of Practice' for review of the scope and nature of this home inspection as it applies to roofing.
 The roof of the home was inspected and reported on with the above information.
 While the inspector makes every effort to find all areas of concern, some areas can go unnoticed.
 Roof coverings and skylights can appear to be leak proof during inspection and weather conditions.

 Our inspection makes an attempt to find a leak but sometimes cannot.
 Please be aware that the inspector has your best interest in mind.
 Any repair items mentioned in this report should be considered before purchase.
 It is recommended that qualified contractors be used in your further inspection or repair issues as it relates to the comments in this inspection report.